-If doctors used Ethicon Physiomesh or any other type of hernia mesh mentioned above and you suffered complications, our Cincinnati lawyers may be able to file a hernia mesh lawsuit to pursue compensation for damages caused by your injuries.
+If doctors used Ethicon Physiomesh or any other type of hernia mesh mentioned above and you suffered complications, our Cincinnati lawyers may be able to file a hernia mesh lawsuit to pursue settlements for damages caused by your injuries.

 Patients have submitted many adverse event reports to the U.S. Food and Drug Administration (FDA) about side effects from hernia mesh.
 Numerous studies have also linked these products to severe, potentially life-threatening side effects, such as: